 Reconstruction of Market Street

 This project began in the summer of 2018.
 It will rebuild Market Street—from Dorset Street to Hinesburg Road—as a downtown main street.
 It has been planned for pedestrian, bike, and vehicular traffic.
-Portions of the roadway will be closed through late November 2018, reopening for the winter, and then closing again the following late winter/early spring of 2019.
+Portions of the roadway will be closed through late November 2019 beginning in April.

 This project, completed in 2018, is a publicly accessible passive recreation space with trails, marked entrances, seating, discoverable mysteries, and sufficient infrastructure to allow for the enjoyment and protection of tributaries to the Potash Brook and associated wetlands and buffers.
 This phase included construction of a trail network—connecting Iby Street to Barrett Street—while maintaining important natural features and providing recreational opportunities.
 Years of planning have gone into the design for City Center Park, with extensive engagement and input.